your adventure in

 Hospitality Management Minor

 A minor in Hospitality Management can be earned by successfully completing the following for a total of 15 credits.
-The minor must include at least six (6) credits in courses numbered 3000 or above taken at ISU.
+The minor must include at least nine (9) credits in courses numbered 2000 or above, of which at least six (6) credits are in courses numbered 3000 or above.
 All course prerequisites must be completed prior to taking the course.
 All minor courses must be taken for a grade.
-The Hospitality Minor requires students to complete HSPM 1010, HSPM 1330, and HSPM 2330.
-The remaining 8 credits may be selected from any HSPM designated course, as well as AESHM 2380, AESHM 2870, AESHM 3400, and AESHM 4740.
+The Hospitality Management Minor requires students to complete HSPM 1010 and HSPM 1330.
+The remaining 11 credits may be selected from any HSPM designated course, as well as AESHM 2380, AESHM 2870, AESHM 3400, and AESHM 4740.

-The Hospitality Minor requires students to complete the following courses:
+The Hospitality Management Minor requires students to complete the following courses:

 HSPM 1010Introduction to the Hospitality Industry3